Hello… I’m

 We specialize in addressing the unique challenges and needs of adolescent and young adults.
 Our lessons are engaging, and age-appropriate so they can be applied across all subjects.

-If you’re raising a child with dyslexia or a kid who’s struggling to read, write, and spell, you can stop guessing what to do next.
+If you’re raising a child with dyslexia or a kid who’s struggling to read, write, and spell, stop guessing what to do next.
 I’m Tracy Young, a Certified Orton-Gillingham tutor and this podcast will empower you to unlock reading, writing, and spelling success for your child.
-You’ll uncover structured literacy tips and practical advice about dyslexia in plain English.
+You’ll uncover structured literacy tips and practical advice about dyslexia (in plain English) to help you turn I can’t into I can.

 Parent-led courses put you in control.
-Click below to discover your options.
+Coming soon